-Greece is the birthplace of democracy, Western philosophy and literature, and the Olympic Games.
-While 98 percent of Greeks consider themselves Orthodox, only two percent attend church regularly.
+Greece is the birthplace of democracy, the Olympic Games and Western philosophy and literature.
+While nearly 90 percent of Greeks consider themselves Orthodox, only a small percentage attend church regularly.

 There are several active Greek Evangelical churches serving their local areas in Athens.
-OM Greece partners alongside these churches supporting their on-going ministries.
-We work especially in the area of community projects, with Greeks but also with many immigrants and refugees– people from Asia, the Middle East and Eastern Europe.
-The team is currently working with three evangelical churches and other Greek organisations doing youth work, mercy ministries, discipleship, and ministry to prostitutes and refugees.
+The OM staff in Greece partners alongside these churches, supporting their on-going ministries.
+We work in community projects with Greeks but also with many immigrants and refugees– people from Asia, the Middle East and Eastern Europe.
+The team is also currently doing youth work, mercy ministries, discipleship and outreach ministry to prostitutes.